c0c0n3/trixie-dotses/nixos-basics/sys-config/virtualbox.md

 ### Explicit Mount
 Another option you have is that you do *not* check the auto-mount option when adding a directory `d` to your VirtualBox shared folders.
+To be able to mount shared folders, you'll have to mount with the `nofail` option and disable the `rngd`, the random number generator daemon.
+If you don't do this, the system won't boot!
+(Don't ask why; this is noted in the NixOS manual too.)
 You can then easily mount it yourself from NixOS to tweak permissions, e.g.

     fileSystems."/vbox-shares/d" = {
         fsType = "vboxsf";